An Adaptive Online Smoother with Closed-Form Solutions and Information-Theoretic Lag Selection for Conditional Gaussian Nonlinear Systems: Introduction

-This paper presents a forward-in-time online smoother algorithm with adaptive lags for the CGNS framework, eliminating the need for a full backward pass.
+This paper develops a forward-in-time online smoother algorithm with adaptive lags for the CGNS framework, eliminating the need for a full backward pass.
 The online smoother sequentially updates the current state as new observations become available.
 By doing so, it effectively addresses the computational storage issue.
 While online schemes exist for the RTS smoother and ensemble-based methods, the CGNS online smoother has several unique advantages.
-First, despite the intrinsic nonlinearity of the underlying dynamics, closed analytic formulae are available to compute the nonlinear online smoother.
-These analytic formulae provide precise and accurate solutions, which avoid numerical and sampling errors as in ensemble-based methods.
+First, despite the intrinsic nonlinearity of the underlying dynamics, closed analytic formulae are available to compute the nonlinear online smoother, providing precise and accurate solutions which avoid numerical and sampling errors as in ensemble-based methods.
 Second, due to the turbulent nature of the system, observations influence the estimated state only within a short time window, which enhances computational efficiency and reduces storage needs.
-Third, different from fixed-lag smoothers \cite{simonoff2012smoothing, kitagawa1996monte, cappe2010inference, olsson2008sequential}, the lag in the CGNS smoother is adaptively determined.
+Third, different from fixed-lag smoothers \cite{kitagawa1996monte, cappe2010inference, olsson2008sequential}, the lag in the CGNS smoother is adaptively determined.
 Online lag adjustment is essential for studying turbulent systems, where temporal autocorrelation varies significantly over time due to intermittency, extreme events, and nonlinearity.
-A fixed lag usually either overuses storage (if the lag is overestimated) or introduces a large bias (if the lag is underestimated).
-In contrast, an adaptive lag optimizes the use of data and computational storage.
-Finally, the adaptive lag is systematically determined using an information criterion based on the uncertainty reduction in the posterior distribution \cite{chen2018conditional, majda2018model}.
+A fixed lag usually either overuses storage (when overestimated) or introduces a large bias (if underestimated).
+In contrast, an adaptive lag implicitly optimizes the use of data and computational storage.
+Finally, the adaptive lag is systematically determined using an information criterion based on the uncertainty reduction in the posterior distribution.
 It emphasizes the importance of the posterior uncertainty and differs from some of the existing adaptive lag selection criteria that rely solely on the posterior mean \cite{poddar2022adaptive}.
 As closed analytic formulae are available for posterior distributions, the information gain can be computed efficiently and accurately.